pustotnik/curriculum-vitae/src/alexander-magola.md

 Dec 2009 — Apr 2012
 :   **C++ Linux Software Engineer** at [Signatec](https://www.signatec.ru/) [Russia, Novosibirsk]

-    Was a main developer and one of architects of a system of distributed services DSS (for C++ SOA solutions on Linux, similar to WCF in .NET).
+    Was a main developer and one of the architects of a system of distributed services DSS (for C++ SOA solutions on Linux, similar to WCF in .NET).
-    The system allowed to communicate different services between each other using TCP/UDP/Unix (Local IPC) sockets and Shared memory by configuring files in XML/JSON formats.
+    The system allowed different services to communicate with each other using TCP/UDP/Unix (Local IPC) sockets and Shared memory by configuring files in XML/JSON formats.
 (C++, Linux)